TotallyNotChase/resumable-celery-tasks/README.md

 However, demonstration of *how to use* `tappable` is equally important.
 Since the whole design revolves around having a valid workflow pattern and control bus.

-It's best to look at the tappable workflow demonstrated in [this commit](https://github.com/TotallyNotChase/resumable-celery-tasks/tree/40099acfa31a6b131da14eba6b95d090e4f06cc5) first.
+It's best to look at the tappable workflow demonstrated in [this commit](https://github.com/TotallyNotChase/resumable-celery-tasks/tree/40099acfa31a6b131da14eba6b95d090e4f06cc5/app/operations.py) first.
+It uses very basic tasks such as `add` and `mult` - defined [here](https://github.com/TotallyNotChase/resumable-celery-tasks/tree/40099acfa31a6b131da14eba6b95d090e4f06cc5/app/tasks.py).

 The current workflow operation is a more realistic demonstration, but is significanctly more complex.
 Once you have a grip of how to implement a very simple workflow pattern, aided by a simple db based control bus - continue to the complex example in the up-to-date commit.

 With that said, most complex operations *can* be converted into the workflow pattern.
 The concept demonstrated here is very flexible (infact, even without the other celery workflows integrated - `tappable` is still very flexible).